mathspp/mathspp/pages/02.blog/01.pydonts/why-mastering-python-is-impossible/item.md

 ## Get acquainted with the Standard Library

 Again, being a programmer is all about using the right tools for the job.
-The Python Standard Library has more than 249 modules?
+Did you know the Python Standard Library has more than 249 modules?

 I know, because I wrote a huge Twitter thread listing them all: